luyadev/luya/docs/guide/app-menu.md

 ## Menu Item Injection

 There is also a possibility to inject data into the menu component direct from every part of your web application.
-An item inject gives a module the possibility to add items into the menu Container.
+An item inject gives a module the possibility to add items into the menu container.

-The most important property of the injectItem class is the `childOf` definition, this is where you have to define who is the parent *nav_item.id*.
-An item inject contain be done during the eventAfterLoad event to attach at the right initializer moment of the item, but could be done any time.
-To inject an item use the {{\luya\cms\Menu::injectItem}} method on the menu Container like below:
+The most important property of the `InjectItem` class is the `childOf` definition, this is where you have to define who is the parent *nav_item.id*.
+An item injection should be done during the after load event to attach at the right initializer moment of the item, but could be done any time.
+To inject an item use the {{\luya\cms\Menu::injectItem}} method on the menu container like below:

 ```php
 Yii::$app->menu->injectItem(new InjectItem([